khaledalam/football-teams-trade/README.md

 # Football Teams Trade | Symfony v6^

-### Symfony app that allow to teams to buy/sell players.
+### Symfony app that allow teams to buy/sell players.

 ## !!
 App & Doc are still in progress !!